labsyspharm/minerva-public-website/docs/tutorial.md

 To create a Minerva Story, you will need

-- A OME-TIFF or SVS image.
+- A OME-TIFF image
-  - You will need to have this on your local computer or....
+  - This image can either be on your local computer or a mounted drive
-  - All OME-TIFF channels must be 16-bit integers, as output by the [mcmicro](https://mcmicro.org/) pipeline, or unsigned 8-bit integers. (how would someone check this?)

 - [Recommended] A CSV file with marker names in one column, if marker names are not in the OME-XML metadata.
-  - The header of thee column should be `marker_name`
+  - The header of the column should be `marker_name`
   - *Alternatively*, you will need to know the marker names and order to add them manually.

 This [example dataset](./dataset.md) contains a OME-TIFF and CSV marker file that you can use to follow this tutorial.